Holy Cross, Durley

-- is a welcoming church with a 13th century building of great charm which is located on the edge of the village and is surrounded by a beautiful and peaceful churchyard.
-The building seats around 100 people and is a lovely place to have a wedding or baptism.
+- Is a welcoming congregation with an ancient 13th-century building of great charm, which is located on the edge of the village and is surrounded by a beautiful and peaceful churchyard.
+The intimate building seats around 100 people and is a lovely place to have a wedding or baptism.

-- has a monthly Communion Service at the Thresher Room, Gregory Lane at 3.30 pm on the third Wednesday in the month, attended by parishioners who cannot make Sunday morning services
+- Has a Communion Service at the Thresher Room, Gregory Lane at 3.30 pm on the third Wednesday in the month, attended by parishioners who cannot make Sunday morning services

-Community life is mostly centred on the village hall, the church and the school.
-There are many village organisations and activities including a flourishing pre-school and a well supported parent and toddler group (the latter run by members of the church), an entertainments committee, luncheon club for the older folk, a care group, a thriving WI, a local history society (jointly with Botley and Curdridge), The Friends of Holy Cross Church, bingo, whist, musical events and quiz nights.
-More active pursuits include football and cricket clubs, short mat bowls, yoga, line dancing, salsa dancing, martial arts, and fitness.
-Annual church events including the Church Fete, Harvest Supper, Burns Night Supper and Spring Fair, all of which are well supported by the village, as is the Annual Duck Race organised by the Friends of Holy Cross Duck Race.
+- Community life is mostly centred on the village hall, the church and the school.
+There are many village organisations and activities including a luncheon club for the older folk, a care group, a thriving WI, a local history society (jointly with Botley and Curdridge), The Friends of Holy Cross Church, musical events and quiz nights.
+More active pursuits include the football club, short mat bowls, yoga, line dancing, table tennis, martial arts and fitness.
+Annual church events include the Church Fete, Harvest Supper, Burns Night Supper and Spring Fair, all of which are well supported by the village, as is the Annual Duck Race organised by the Friends of Holy Cross.
 There is a very good monthly parish magazine (financed by the church) delivered to over 60% of the houses in the village.
 Click here to read The Durley Parish Magazine.

-A second smaller hall in the centre of the village, and adjacent to the village green, is the Thresher Room built in 1896.
+- A second smaller hall in the centre of the village, and adjacent to the village green, is the Thresher Room (built in 1896).
 This hall is held in trust and the trustees are the Rector and Churchwardens.
-The pre-school and parent and toddler group meet there and it is also used for church and other small group meetings.
-It is hoped over the next few years to initiate a refurbishment and extension or re-building of the Thresher Room.
+The pre-school meet there and it is also used for church and other small group meetings.
+It is hoped over the next few years to initiate a refurbishment and extension of the Thresher Room.

 - For more information about the village, you can also visit www.durleyvillage.com